15 April 2012

 • Removes dirt and other impurities from the scalp well.

 There are no such hard steps in the preparation.
 Just make all the ingredients dry in hot sun for 12 hours.
 Make it two sunny days and part it to two 6 hours.
 When the mixture is completely dry and crisp, grind it to fine powder and your shikakai hair wash powder is ready for use.
-This can be stored in a clean and dry container for months.
+This can be stored in a clean and dry container for 6 months.
 Regular use gives you a gorgeous healthy hair.
-One can simply mix this shikakai powder with some water to make a paste and use it instead of your shampoo or make a homemade hair wash cream recipe for more shinier hair, with this powder as a base.
+One can simply mix this shikakai powder with some curd to make a paste and use it instead of your shampoo or make a homemade hair wash cream recipe for more shinier hair, with this powder as a base.

 Optional ingredients such as rose petal powder and hibiscus flower petal powder can be added for a pleasing fragrance and lustrous shiny hair.
 Share your views about this shikakai powder recipe and let us know if you have any experience or idea about this.
 In case of doubts on preparation, do drop a comment!

-3. My aunt follows this, she even adds orange dried skin, it gives that nice citrusy smell.
+1. My aunt follows this, she even adds orange dried skin, it gives that nice citrusy smell.
 Hibiscus is always there in recipe.
 I love to use this, but it takes too much time to wash off na.
 No time now :P

 1. :P :P he he same here Indu..
 So, I go for shampoos whenever I am in hurry to step out.
 But seriously, shikakai is 1000 times better than shampoos :)